jamesrgregg/1947-explore/README.md

 ## Problem Statement
 The project does not have an objective means of evaluating the security of 3rd party components as they are being introduced to the EdgeX Foundry code base.
 A recent pull request introduced a 3rd party component, GoKey, to be used in password generation.
 No formal assessment was done of the library before deciding to include it as part of a security-critical flow.

+This proposal is presented as an approach to present options to the EdgeX Foundry Security Working Group.
+This work is submitted for consideration of multiple options with a phased approach as outlined in [Issue #1947][15] - _crawl_, _walk_, _run_ with the goal of implementing the best possible option for Hanoi scope of work  - November 2020 release timeframe.

 ## Current Process
 Someone researches the open source component that is desired, sometimes after the code has already been integrated into the EdgeX Project, without completion of any formal review.